UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_04.md

 Notes:

-Let’s discuss how predict works.

-We have a learned tree and a test example.
+Let’s try again with a new tree and the animation below.

 Let’s start at the top of the tree and ask binary questions at each node and follow the appropriate path in the tree.

-Once you are at a leaf node, you have the prediction.
+Here we go down the right branch from the root of the tree since `class_attendence` does not equal 1, next we take the left branch at the next node since `quiz1==1` is true and that drops us off at the leaf where the model would predict `quiz2` to be an A+.

 The model only considers the features which are in the learned tree and ignores all other features.